Cloud-Innovation-Partners/cloudtdms/docs/installation.md

 webserver if you desire to, In that case please ensure port 8080 is secured by firewall configuration.
 For more details please refer [Advanced Users & Troubleshooting](installation.md#advanced-users--troubleshooting) section.

+## Recommended Server Spec
+Its recommended to have a server with following specs

+**Operating system :** Linux (Ubuntu 18.04 / Ubuntu 20.04)

+**Size :** 1 vCPUs, 2 GiB memory, 10GiB storage

+If your server has less then 2GiB of RAM ensure you have `swap` space initialized.

 ## Pre-Requisite

 `CloudTDMS` requires `python3` and `pip3` for installation, in-case you have `python2` please follow the steps specified to install `python3`

-**Install python3 on Ubuntu18.04**
+**Install python3 on Ubuntu 18.04 / 20.04**
 + Run update command

         sudo apt update

-+ If you are using Ubuntu18.04, there is a possibility you already have `python3` installed.
++ If you are using Ubuntu 18.04 or 20.04, there is a possibility you already have `python3` installed.
 By default Ubuntu has `python2` as default python interpreter but it also has `python3` installed.
 In case `python3` is not available you can install it with following command

         sudo apt install python3

 + Once `python3` is installed you need to set it as default python, for this hit the following commands inside your terminal with `sudo` privileges

-        sudo mv /usr/bin/python /usr/bin/python_bk
+        sudo unlink /usr/bin/python
         sudo ln -s /usr/bin/python3 /usr/bin/python

 + To install `pip3` hit the below command inside your terminal